-With the recent assassination of Iran’s top nuclear scientist, this taut political thriller has become especially timely, referenced by journalists trying to explain how Israeli intelligence agents might have slipped through the tightly-protected borders to pull off such an attack.
+Released in the wake of the assassination of Iran’s top nuclear scientist, the first season of this taut political thriller was especially timely, referenced by journalists trying to explain how Israeli intelligence agents might have slipped through the tightly-protected borders to pull off such an attack.

-Released in late September by Apple TV+, the series follows undercover Mossad agent and hacker Tamar Rabinyan, an Israeli born in Iran who infiltrates her former homeland, posing alternately as an Iranian flight attendant, an electric company worker, and a student dissident.
+Winner of the International Emmy for Best Drama Series, Tehran follows undercover Mossad agent and hacker Tamar Rabinyan, an Israeli born in Iran who infiltrates her former homeland, posing alternately as an Iranian flight attendant, an electric company worker, and a student dissident.
 Her mission: to disable Iran’s aerial defense system and clear the way for an Israeli attack on a nuclear reactor.